-- The numerator includes births to mothers aged less than 15 years, however the denominator only includes women aged 15 to 19 years.
-This may result in the rate being slightly overstated. - Since 2005, all jurisdictions collect information on Indigenous status of the mother in accordance with the Perinatal National Minimum Data Set (NMDS). - No formal national assessment has been undertaken to determine completeness of the coverage or identification of Indigenous mothers in the National Perinatal Data Collection (NPDC) or to determine variability between states and territories.
-The current data have not been adjusted for under-identification of Indigenous status of the mother.
-Comparisons between states and territories should be interpreted with this caution. - Area of usual residence of the mother is included in the NMDS and data are complete for over 99.9% mothers.
+- Birth weight is included in the Perinatal National Minimum Data Set (NMDS) and data are complete for over 99.9% of babies. - This measure only includes births of at least 20 weeks gestation or 400 grams birthweight.
+It excludes multiple births and babies with unknown birthweight and the measure may therefore differ slightly from information presented in other publications on low birthweight. - Since 2005, all jurisdictions provide information on Indigenous status of the mother in accordance with the Perinatal NMDS. - No formal national assessment has been undertaken to determine completeness of the coverage or identification of Indigenous mothers in the National Perinatal Data Collection (NPDC) or to determine variability between states and territories.
+The current data have not been adjusted for under-identification of Indigenous status of the mother. - Area of usual residence of the mother is included in the Perinatal NMDS and data are complete for over 99.9% of mothers.